omkarjadhav296/portfolio/_pages/about.md

 ### Geospatial Data Scientist | Researcher | Remote Sensing & GIS Expert | AI-Expert

-* Passionate geospatial data scientist with expertise in remote sensing, GIS, and machine learning.
-Currently a Senior Researcher at Mahatma Phule Agricultural University, contributing to World Bank aided National Hydrology Project _(NHP)_ focused on irrigation management and benchmarking of irrigation schemes.
+* Passionate geospatial data scientist with expertise in remote sensing, GIS, and machine learning, with a research focus on air quality prediction, weather forecasting, disaster risk assessment, crop monitoring, hydrology and land-use classification.
+Strong background in mathematics, statistical analysis, spatial data visualization, and database management.

-* Holds an M.Sc. in Geoinformatics from the University of Twente and the Indian Institute of Remote Sensing, with a research focus on sugarcane crop monitoring using multi-parametric SAR datasets and machine learning.

-* Proficient in Python, R, JavaScript, SQL, and industry-leading geospatial tools such as ArcGIS, QGIS, and Google Earth Engine.
-Skilled in deep learning, satellite image analysis, spatial modeling, and geospatial data pipelines using cloud platforms like AWS and GCP.
+* Proficient in Python, R, JavaScript, SQL, and industry-leading geospatial tools such as ArcGIS Pro, QGIS, and Google Earth Engine.
+Skilled in deep learning, satellite image processing/analysis, spatial modeling, and geospatial data pipelines using cloud platforms like AWS and GCP.

-* Experienced in diverse research applications, including air quality prediction, weather forecasting, disaster risk assessment, crop disease detection, and land-use classification.
-Strong background in statistical analysis, spatial data visualization, and database management.

 * Committed to driving innovation in geospatial science through research, development, and application of cutting-edge machine learning/ deep learning techniques.